olliefr/gke-auto-sandbox/README.md

 * You _must_ set the Google Cloud project ID and Google Cloud region.
 * You _may_ set `authorized_networks` to enable access ot the cluster's endpoint from a public IP address.
 You still would have to authenticate.

-Alternatively, you can create a variable definitions file, such as `env.auto.tfvars` and define the values therein.

 > **Note**
 > The default value for `authorized_networks` does not allows any public access to the cluster endpoint.

+To avoid having to provide the input variable values on the command line, you can create a variable definitions file, such as `env.auto.tfvars` and define the values therein.

 ```hcl
 project = "<PROJECT_ID>"